-While we are all less likely to die from terrorism than by air pollution, that doesn’t mean we don’t feel the effects from attacks that happen at home and around the world.
+While we are all less likely to die from terrorism than from air pollution, that doesn’t mean we don’t feel the effects of attacks that happen at home and around the world.

-- Stay in the present.
 Remind yourself that you are safe and not in immediate danger.
 Try to breathe down to your diaphragm (or abdomen), breathing slowly and deeply, making your out-breath longer than your in-breath.

-- Practise self-care by making an effort to do things you enjoy and will benefit from, like walking and exercise.
+Make a conscious effort to do things you enjoy and will benefit from, like walking and exercise.

 Connecting with loved ones and people who make you happy will lift your mood and help you to see the positive things in life.

-- Read positive news stories and uplifting features.
-Nowadays reading the news can leave people feeling less optimistic about the world we live in, or worse, scared.
+Nowadays, reading the news can leave people feeling less optimistic about the world we live in, or worse, scared.

-- Switch off the bad news – wallowing in the details won’t help and could make your anxiety worse.
+Remind yourself of all the good in the world.
+Switch off the bad news – wallowing in the details won’t help and could make your anxiety worse.

-If you find yourself suffering from suicidal thoughts, troubling memories, feeling startled or extremely anxious, having panic attacks and/or flashbacks, distress, sleeplessness or nightmares for more than 3-4 weeks after the event, speak to your GP, a mental health professional or call a helpline such as the Samaritans (phone 116 123) as soon as possible.
+If you find yourself suffering from suicidal thoughts, troubling memories, feeling extremely anxious, having panic attacks and/or flashbacks for a prolonged period after the traumatic event, speak to your GP, a mental health professional or call a helpline such as the Samaritans (phone 116 123) as soon as possible.